SIBO – Small Intestinal Bacterial Overgrowth Testing and Consult

 Once you have collected the samples, these samples can then be dropped in the mail and sent to the pathology lab.
 Results take approximately 7-10 business days to be finalized.

-Were You labeled with an IBS diagnosis?
-IBS-C or IBS-D?
-The Small Intestinal Bacterial Overgrowth Test (SIBO) is the Easy, Safe, and Private way to get a better understanding of what’s going wrong in your gut/digestive health.
+If so, the SIBO Breath test is the Easy, Safe, and Private way to get a better understanding of what’s going wrong in your gut/digestive health and confirm if you have SIBO.